Gibraltar Nature Reserve: Location

 Originally named the Upper Rock Nature Reserve, it was limited to the upper part of the Rock of Gibraltar, a long and narrow limestone peninsula that rises to a height of 426 m above sea level.
 The Rock is part of the Betic Cordillera, formed about 200 million years ago.

 From the crest of the rock there is a dramatic view of the area, including Spain across the Bay of Gibraltar and Jebel Musa of Morocco across the Strait of Gibraltar.
 It is an area of considerable natural beauty and one of the main tourist attractions in Gibraltar.

 The Upper Rock area of the nature reserve can be reached by road or by the Gibraltar Cable Car, next to the Gibraltar Botanic Gardens.

 Designation

 The reserve was established in 1993 to protect the area of land that the United Kingdom's Ministry of Defence had decommissioned from military use.
 Its purpose is to preserve the wildlife and natural and historical sites, while providing access to the public.
 The flora and fauna of the nature reserve are protected by the law of Gibraltar.

 The nature reserve was last extended in 2013 when it was renamed the Gibraltar Nature Reserve to reflect its wider scope outside the Upper Rock.
 The protected area now covers the Great Gibraltar Sand Dune, Windmill Hill and the Europa Foreshore.

 Climate

 Gibraltar has a typical Mediterranean climate, moderated by the sea that almost surrounds the peninsula.
 Summers are warm and dry, while winters are cool and wet.

-Temperatures range from 13.4 °C to 24.2 °C (56.1 °F to 75.6 °F).